Martin-Thiele/hltv-Csgolounge-scraper/README.md

 # hltv & csgolounge scraper
-This project is no longer active since i have been banned from hltv.
+####This project is no longer active since i have been banned from hltv.
 I will no longer keep it updated.
+As a last commit i have also added the webpage i created, as well as all the data i had gathered and database structure.